 - Mood Disorders – Bipolar disorder, dysrhythmia disorder, and other serious mood-altering disorders can make it difficult for a person to function in day-to-day life.

 For those struggling with a dual diagnosis, getting the right treatment in place is vital.
-That’s why at Free by the Sea, we offer several different types of care options for dual diagnosis.
+That’s why at Free by the Sea, we offer several types of care options for dual diagnosis.
 These include:

 - Psychological Services – These services can include one-on-one and group therapies, behavior modification, and other treatments to implement self-awareness.
 For many patients, this is the first step towards combatting addiction and the dual diagnosis issue.